oskariorg/oskari-frontend/api/framework/usagetracker/bundle.md

 }
 ```

-## Requests the bundle handles

-This bundle doesn't handle any requests.

-## Requests the bundle sends out

-This bundle doesn't send out any requests.

 ## Events the bundle listens to

 This bundle listen to all configured events.
 No events by default.

-## Events the bundle sends out

-This bundle doesn't send out any events.

 ## Dependencies